 “I don’t know what you mean by _______.”*

-I’m failing to see the logic behind ______ can you explain more.”*
+I’m failing to see the logic behind ______.
+Can you explain more.”*

-“So you’re saying you think it’s okay to ______ _____?(*insert wild claim that has nothing to do with what was being shared and may actually be the opposite*).*
+This may lead to the individual making an assertion that you are stating something that has nothing to do with what was being shared and may actually be the opposite.

 *These statements, or similar statements are usually said repeatedly over time, with no emotional/psychological work or desire to actually understand, nor to engage in effective communication